FLUX.1

 from controlnet_aux import CannyDetector

-# Das FLUX ControlNet-Modell laden (Canny-Variante)
+# Das FLUX-ControlNet-Modell laden (Canny-Variante)

 controlnet = FluxControlNetModel.from_pretrained(